-Holding Accountable: What to Do When Agreements Fall ApartCommon Challenges in Contract Negotiation and How to Overcome Them
+Holding Accountable: What to Do When Agreements Fall ApartIntellectual property due diligence in mergers and acquisitions

 Another important strategy is to carefully review the terms of the contract and identify any provisions that pertain to damages and remedies.
 These provisions may outline specific remedies, such as liquidated damages or the right to seek attorney's fees and costs.
 Understanding and utilizing these provisions can significantly strengthen a party's position in negotiations or legal proceedings.
 Additionally, it is important to consider alternative dispute resolution methods, such as mediation or arbitration, as they can provide a more efficient and cost-effective means of recouping losses compared to a lengthy court battle.